-Applicants should include a Vehicle Inspection Report or an Out-of-State Identification Certificate, Form VI-30, issued by a state Safety Inspection Station, with each application for Texas title for out of state trailers and semitrailers except as provided in Transportation Code Section 501.030.
+Applicants should include a Vehicle Inspection Report issued by a state Safety Inspection Station, with each application for Texas title for out of state trailers and semitrailers except as provided in Transportation Code Section 501.030.

-Applicants should submit a "Travel Trailer" or "Park Model Trailer" Verification, Form VTR-141, with applications for title for out of state travel trailers.
+Applicants should submit a "Travel Trailer" or "Park Model Trailer" Verification (Form VTR-141) with applications for title for out of state travel trailers.